Western (genre)

-The Western is a genre of fiction typically set in the American frontier (commonly referred to as the "Old West" or the "Wild West") between the California Gold Rush of 1849 and the closing of the frontier in 1890.
+The Western is a genre of fiction typically set in the American frontier, commonly referred to as the “Old West” or “Wild West”.
+Stories in the genre are most commonly set during the period of westward expansion in the 19th century, particularly from the mid-19th century (around the time of the California Gold Rush) through the closing of the American frontier in 1890, although works may be set outside this period.
+The American Film Institute’s definition of the Western focuses on the American West and the “spirit, struggle, and demise” of the frontier rather than imposing exact dates.
 The genre is commonly associated with folk tales of the Western United States, particularly the Southwestern United States, as well as Northern Mexico and Western Canada.

-The frontier is depicted in Western fiction as a sparsely populated, hostile region patrolled by cowboys, outlaws, sheriffs, and numerous other stock gunslinger characters.
-Western narratives often concern the gradual attempts to tame the crime-ridden American West using wider themes of justice, freedom, rugged individualism, manifest destiny, and the national history and identity of the United States.
-Native American populations were often portrayed as averse foes or savages.
+The frontier is depicted in Western fiction as a sparsely populated, often lawless region inhabited by cowboys, outlaws, sheriffs, gunslingers, settlers, soldiers, and Native Americans.
+Western narratives frequently concern the settlement and transformation of the American West, exploring themes such as justice, freedom, rugged individualism, manifest destiny, conflict between civilization and wilderness, and the national identity of the United States.
+In many traditional Westerns, Native Americans were portrayed as averse foes, savages, or through stereotypical depictions, although later works increasingly presented more nuanced and sympathetic portrayals.

 Originating in vaquero heritage and Western fiction, the genre popularized the Western lifestyle, country-Western music, and Western wear globally.
 Throughout the history of the genre, it has seen popular revivals and been incorporated into various subgenres.

 Characteristics

 Stories and characters

 The classic Western is a morality drama, presenting the conflict between wilderness and civilization.
 Stories commonly center on the life of a male drifter, cowboy, or gunslinger who rides a horse and is armed with a revolver or rifle.
 The male characters typically wear broad-brimmed and high-crowned Stetson hats, neckerchief bandannas, vests, and cowboy boots with spurs.
 While many wear conventional shirts and trousers, alternatives include buckskins and dusters.

 Women are generally cast in secondary roles as love interests for the male lead; or in supporting roles as saloon girls, prostitutes or as the wives of pioneers and settlers.
 The wife character often provides a measure of comic relief.
+The wife character may also add to the plot by building conflict between the hero and villain.
 Other recurring characters include Native Americans of various tribes described as Indians or Red Indians, African Americans, Chinese Americans, Spaniards, Mexicans, law enforcement officers, bounty hunters, outlaws, bartenders, merchants, gamblers, soldiers (especially mounted cavalry), and settlers (farmers, ranchers, and townsfolk).

 The ambience is usually punctuated with a Western music score, including American folk music and Spanish/Mexican folk music such as country, Native American music, New Mexico music, and rancheras.